Tunisia Vacations, Tours, Trips & Travel Packages

 Tunis the capital is the ideal place to see the melting of the old and new.
 In part, it is ancient with its maze of narrow streets incorporating plenty of souks and mosques but it also has its contemporary influences with modern tree-lined avenues.
 You can enjoy one of the most impressive medieval medinas in North Africa.
 With its sprawling maze of ancient streets and alleyways, it is one of Tunisia's outstanding treasures.
 It contains numerous souks selling everything from shoes to shisha pipes, as well as cafes and back streets full of artisans at work.
 The Bardo in Tunis is Tunisia’s top museum with its excellent collection of Roman mosaics depicting a fascinating portrait of ancient North African life.
 Nearby Sidi Bou Said is one of the prettiest places in the country on Tunisia tours with its blue and white houses, cobblestone streets and distinctive architecture, a mix of Ottoman and Spanish styles.
 It sits on top of a steep cliff overlooking the Mediterranean and offers dramatic views.

 Nearby is one of the Mediterranen’s greatest archaeological wonders.
-Carthage has seen many influences especially from the time of the Roman Empire with its amphitheatre and churches.
+Carthage has seen many influences, especially from the time of the Roman Empire with its amphitheatre and churches.
 Situated on a promontory, it has fabulous views of the Mediterranean and the picturesque promenade.
 There is also a walled citadel and close by is Sidi Bou Said offering sandy beaches and entertainment.
 Its history dates back to the time of the Phoenicians, an ancient civilization which built cities on the coastline of the Mediterranean from 1550 BC to 300 BC.
 Unfortunately, the original city was destroyed by the Romans but it was also rebuilt by them and this is what you see today.
 It was the Roman Empire’s major city in North Africa at the time.
 The amphitheatre here was rebuilt by Julius Caesar and is used today for summer festivals.
 You should allow plenty of time to do justice to Carthage on Tunisia tours.

-Hammamet is the probably the best-known resort on Tunisia tours and is a popular destination for swimming and water sports such as water skiing, windsurfing and jet skiing.
+Hammamet is probably the best-known resort on Tunisia tours and is a popular destination for swimming and water sports such as water skiing, windsurfing and jet skiing.
 The name Hammamet translates as “Bathing Place” – very appropriate.
 There are numerous beaches to choose from.
 Many are private hotel beaches.
-With its many facilities, you can choose from a full range of accommodation to suit your budget.
+With its many facilities, you can choose from a full range of accommodations to suit your budget.
 However, Hammamet offers a lot more than the beach.
 In the town, you will discover a maze of narrow and winding lanes in the town’s medina (typically a walled city within the city with narrow streets and old houses).
 This one is surrounded by an original 15th Century wall and contains some well-preserved traditional Tunisian architecture.
 On a stroll through the medina, you will find many shops and small markets selling embroidery, ceramics, leather goods, carpets and much more.
-Just outside of Hammamet is Puppet, a Roman archaeological site consisting of aqueducts, cisterns and baths and Nabeul, a colourful town known for its Friday crafts market and which is famous for its ceramics as the inhabitants have been potters since time immemorial.
+Just outside of Hammamet is Puppet, a Roman archaeological site consisting of aqueducts, cisterns and baths and Nabeul, a colourful town known for its Friday crafts market and famous for its ceramics as the inhabitants have been potters since time immemorial.

 Sousse is a major beach resort offering excellent beaches, a large selection of hotels and a vibrant nightlife.
 Most of the beaches are public with some private hotel beaches.
 It is one of the older cities in Tunisia with an authentic 9th Century AD medina, a UNESCO World Heritage site.
 Apart from the usual shopping opportunities, the medina also contains the impressive and vast Great Mosque, a good example of early Islamic architecture.
 Another major building in the medina is the 8th Century AD ribat (a fortress).
 From the watchtower, you can have great views of the port and coastline.
 The Sousse Archaeological Museum is a place to view the excellent collection of mosaics as well as vases, masks, statues and burial tombs.
 One more attraction is the Catacombs of Sousse believed to be, at one time, the hiding place for Christians during the time of persecution under the Romans.
 The tunnels stretch for more than 5 kilometres/3 miles and contain around 15,000 graves.

 Djerba is an island just off the coast of Tunisia, known as “the island of a thousand palm trees”.
-It has an excellent stretch of beach containing soft white sand, clear turquoise sea and a good choice of hotels, many of which have their own private beach.
-After enjoying the resort aspects of Djerba, you can visit the Houmt Souk, the main market town on the island.
+It has an excellent stretch of beach containing soft white sand, a clear turquoise sea and a good choice of hotels, many of which have their own private beach.
+After enjoying the resort aspects of Djerba, you can visit Houmt Souk, the main market town on the island.
 Here the streets are lined with white-washed buildings with walls covered in bougainvillaea.
 You can visit the medina with its cobblestone streets and shops selling merchandise such as leather goods, colourful textiles, local ceramics, silver goods and ornate jewellery offered by the many shops.
 In the evening watch the dramatic sunset – something to behold.

 Going back to the traditional, a visit to Kairouan on a Tunisia vacation is rewarding as it is bestowed with numerous mosques including the exquisite Great Mosque.
 This is where you will find a UNESCO World Heritage-listed Colosseum, the second-largest in the Roman Empire after Rome's.
 Its seating capacity has been estimated at up to 35,000.
 It is built entirely of stone blocks with no foundations and has three levels of arcades.
 The Colosseum is believed to have been built in the 3rd Century AD.
 You can climb to the upper tiers and explore the underground passageways.
 The town of Kairouan has many interesting buildings including excellent examples of Islamic architecture in its mosques, minarets and other monuments.
 It is the 4th holiest city of Islam after Mecca, Medina and Jerusalem.
 The town is also famous for its quality carpets.